shajulin/energyanalyzer/README.md

 2020:
 -----
-1. Shajulin Benedict (2020), Serverless Blockchain Enabled Architecture for IoT Societal Applications, accepted in IEEE Trans. on Computational Social Systems, 2020.
+1. Shajulin Benedict (2020), Serverless Blockchain Enabled Architecture for IoT Societal Applications, accepted in IEEE Transactions on Computational Social Systems, 2020.

 2. Shajulin Benedict, M.Gerndt, and R.Prodan, Special Issue on "Scalable and Secure IoT using Cloud/Fog/Edge Computing" in Internet of Things, (Elsevier Journal), Approved for 2020.